This post has been updated after the birth of Prince Louis on April 23rd 2018 and his christening on July 9th 2018.

 - Royal Baby #3: We can expect the first pictures of the newborn Prince or Princess around one month after his or her birth.
 It is expected that the pictures again will be taken by a family member.
 It is very much a possibility that it will be the Duchess herself, like she did with the first pictures of Princess Charlotte.
-Update: since Prince Louis was born on April 23rd, we can expect to see the first official photographs of the baby at the end of May (after the wedding) or the beginning of June.
+Update: prince Louis’ first official pictures, taken by the Duchess of Cambridge and featuring Louis on his own and with his sister Charlotte on her birthday, were released on May 5, 2018, only 12 days after his birth.

 The Christening Date

 The date the Christening will take place: